 \subsection{Graphical analysis of two popular data sets}

 In this section, we shall illustrate how our approach to visualisation and evaluation of dependency structure works in the context of two known sets of data.
 We also compare our findings with the results of Zhang's pattern fitting.
-In Section \ref{s5.3} and Appendix A.3 additional sets of data are analysed.
-In particular, three of the examples refer to more complex dependence structures than those in this section.
+In Section \ref{s5.3} additional sets of data are analysed, which refer to more complex dependence structures than those in this section.

 Recall that we assumed throughout that the joint cdf $H$ belongs to ${\cal H}^c$.
 Therefore, no ties are expected.
 When in our examples a number of ties appears due to some rounding of the measurements, then we apply randomised ranks $R_1^*,...,R_n^*$ and $S_1^*,...,S_n^*$ and keep the name pseudo-observations for the pairs $(R_i^*/n,S_i^*/n),\;i=1,...,n.$